THIS IS ARCHIVED DOCUMENTATION

 Applying Filtering and Ranking Rules

-Coveo for Sitecore and the Coveo Cloud Administration Console provide several mechanisms you can use to filter or boost results.
+Coveo for Sitecore and the Coveo Administration Console provide several mechanisms you can use to filter or boost results.

 1. Using the Rule Set Editor